Kingdom of Butua: Society and culture

-Ceremonies were held at Khami where people prayed to Mwari for rain.
+Scholars such as Thomas Huffman and Innocent Pikirayi have argued that Khami's society was hierarchical, however Chirikure et al. say that it was heterarchical and without hierarchical control over production, wherein class and status were dynamic and based on local contexts.
 Men sought to marry many wives and have as many children as possible.
 Produce, skins, and copper could be used to buy cattle and goats, which could then be used to acquire wives.
 Women sewed skins and furs into blankets, and copper was mined to make jewellery.
 Gold was mined in people's spare time, usually before planting season.
 Having a large amount of cattle symbolised high status, and were sought after in order to enlarge one's family.
+Domestic animals were generally not eaten, instead being used for brideprice, ritual sacrifice, or as a medium of exchange; meat was instead gained through hunting, and was paired with sorghum porridge for meals.
+An animal having been hunted or sacrificed produced a lot of meat to eat or dry, which was shared among the people, reinforcing relationships or statuses and paying or creating debts.
+Jewellery was made from gold, bronze, copper, and iron, and was likely common.
+Prestigious pottery found in the homes of Khami's ruling class was likely used to keep beer in.